10 Service Design Innovation Trends for 2018

 Enterprises will drive internal adoption of innovative technology, mobility and innovative interfaces such as wearables as workforce enablers; at the same time as consumer goods and services plateau in terms of ui, quality and functionality.
 The exception is voice (no not VR except for entertainment) which has user value beyond novelty.
 You’ll start to see people talk to do on phones rather than push and touch interaction on the high streets; it’ll start getting noisy out there and what stuff looks like will decline in importance.
 Generally, though anything new will get matured in a work environment rather than in a domestic one before being productised for the consuming masses.

 Because of the new work front for innovation, enterprise will be where the cool kids are and the behemoths of productivity software will need to revolutionise their offerings to become the new digital darlings.
-UX will grow into and back to its socio-technical roots, making work better, more enjoyable and hopefully steering those integrators in the right direction and doing generally useful good stuff with new ui.
+SD will grow into and back to its socio-technical roots, making work better, more enjoyable and hopefully steering those integrators in the right direction and doing generally useful good stuff with new ui.

-5 — SECURITY APPEAL
+5 — SECURITY APPEAL/TRUST

 The robustness, clarity and visibility of organisations trustworthiness and security will become a primary part of the customer proposition and a constant draw on organisations resources.
-Unlike performance, which is a non-designed part of the user experience, security and trust will become part of the UX designers domain and a brand value.
+Unlike performance, which is a non-designed part of the user experience, security and trust will become part of the digital designers domain and a brand value.

 7 — DIGITAL UNDIVIDE